wnoizumi/wnoizumi.github.com/index.md

 ## About Willian

 Willian is a PhD student at PUC-Rio.
 He obtained a master's degree in Computer Science from PUC-Rio.
 He also holds a bachelor's degree in Computer Science from UEM.
-He conducts his research in the Software Engineering Laboratory at PUC-Rio.
+He conducts his research in the <a href="https://sites.google.com/view/opus-group/">Opus Research Group</a> at PUC-Rio.
 In parallel to the PhD course, WIllian works as a teacher at Federal Institute of Parana (IFPR).
 He also have experience as a software developer, having worked in companies such as HSBC Global Technology and Objective Solutions.

 ## Education